supposedly/joffrey/README.md

 ErgoNamespace(addition=3, name='foo')
 >>> parser.parse('foo --add 1 2 -S "this is gonna error" -v')
 <usage/help info...>
-Expected no more than one of the following flags/arguments: 'add', 'sc' (got 'addition')
+Expected no more than one of the following flags/arguments: 'scream', 'add', 'verbose' (got 'scream', 'verbosity', 'addition')
 >>> # etc
 ```